hashicorp-services/tfm/site/docs/index.md

 ![TFM](../../images/TFM-black.png)

 !!! warning ""
-    Note: This CLI is still under active development and subject to change!
+    Note: This CLI is in Beta and currently does NOT have official support!

+    TFM is currently being tested internally and is NOT fit yet for external customer use cases.

+    Please reach out to one of our listed [contact methods](#contacts).

 _tfm_ is a standalone CLI for Terraform Cloud and Terraform Enterprise migrations.